cjmalloy/torrent-fs/README.md

 All tfs torrents have a .tfs JSON file.
 If the torrent is a single file torrent ("length" torrent), then the entire payload is that file.
 If the torrent is a folder torrent ("files" torrent), then the .tfs file is in the root directory.

-The .tfs file contains the netsted torrents, GPG signatures, and a list of extenstions.
+The .tfs file contains the netsted torrents, PGP signatures, and a list of extenstions.
 Here is a sample that supports the html extension:

 ```javascript
 {